hapax/hapax.github.io/assets/simple-physics.md

 \frac{[\text{distance}]}{[\text{time}]} = \frac{L}{T}.
 $$

-Now, one of the goals of physics is to tell us how measurements depend on each other.
+One of the goals of physics is to tell us how measurements depend on each other.
 Newton's second law $F = ma$ tells us that if we measure a given force
-$F$ on an object whose mass is measured to be $m$, it will accelerate at rate $a = F/m$.
+$F$ on an object whose mass is measured to be $m$, it will accelerate at a rate $a = F/m$.
+Now, it's a simple observation, but if the two sides of $F = ma$ are equal, the dimensions must agree.

+In fact, this is often enough to *determine* how quantities in a physical system depend on each other!
+Since we throw away numbers when we take dimensions, these answers from dimensional analysis are usually only good up to an overall numerical factor.

+### Example:

 ##### 2.2.
 Fermi estimates <a id="sec-2-2" name="sec-2-2"></a>